-5 Affirmations that Can Help You Forgive Yourself
+Forgiving Yourself: 5 Affirmations that Can Help You

-Many times, the only person that can forgive you.
+Often, the only person that can forgive you is yourself.
 Learn from your mistakes, accept them and move on.

-We hear about the need to forgive a lot.
+We often hear about how we need to forgive other people.
 They say that forgiving those who hurt us lets us be free.
 But how many times have you heard people talk about the need to forgive yourself?

-Despite the fact that forgiving ourselves is more important than forgiving others, we don’t do it often.
+Despite the fact that forgiving ourselves is more important than forgiving others, we don’t do it often enough.

-Have you ever thought about the number of things that you reprimand yourself for?
+Have you ever thought about the number of things that you annoyed with yourself for?
 How many times have you held yourself accountable for your circumstances or problems?

 Forgiving yourself won’t be easy.
 It also isn’t something that you’ll do in a day.
-This is a process.
+It’s a process.
 The following affirmations can be a great help.

-However, besides saying this phrase, you need to face these emotions.
+However, apart from repeating the phrase above, you need to face these emotions.
 This is the hard part.
-Plus, it’s the part that many people flee from.
+It’s also the part that many people flee from.

 Go through this process in an honest way.
 This will teach you more about yourself.
 It will also make you resistant to similar situations in the future.

-It’s even possible that you’ll find that what makes you feel doubt, guilt, and shame really isn’t important.
+It’s even possible that you’ll find that what makes you feel doubt, guilt, and shame really isn’t that important after all.

 2. Let go of the past to fully live in the future